mangoappstudio/gpt-localize-action/Readme.md

 # GPT Localize Action

 Using AI-powered translation, you can easily keep your translation files up-to-date and in sync with the latest English source strings.
 This action automatically detects changed or missing keys in your `en.json` source file, requests translations for multiple target languages, and updates your repository with the new localized content—no manual translation management required.

-**✨ New in v3.0: Multi-Provider AI Support**
-Now supports multiple AI providers including OpenAI and Anthropic through Langchain integration, giving you flexibility in choosing your preferred AI service.
+It supports multiple AI providers, including OpenAI and Anthropic, through Langchain integration, giving you flexibility in choosing your preferred AI service.

 ## Key Features

 - **Automated Key Detection:** Identifies newly added or changed keys in your `en.json` file, ensuring all locale files remain accurate and current.
 - **Missing Key Recovery:** This program finds and populates any keys missing from your other language files that may have previously gone unsynchronized.
-- **Multi-Provider AI Translation:** Choose from OpenAI (GPT-4, GPT-3.5-turbo) or Anthropic (Claude 3) models through unified Langchain interface.
+- **Multi-Provider AI Translation:** Choose from OpenAI (GPT-4, GPT-3.5-turbo) or Anthropic (Claude 3) models through a unified Langchain interface.
 - **Seamless Integration:** It easily incorporates into existing CI/CD pipelines with minimal configuration.
 The action can run on schedules, on-demand via workflow dispatch, or on any branch.
 - **Flexible Integration:** Choose between automated pull requests for review or direct commits for immediate updates, adapting to your team's workflow preferences.
 - **Dynamic Branch Support:** Automatically works with any branch - pull requests are created against the current working branch, not hardcoded to main.